 Chicago Exterior Wall Inspection Compliance Guide

-Chicago Building Code 14A-6-603 for Building Owners & Property Managers
+Building Code 14A-6-603 for Property Owners and Managers

 Chicago Building Code Section 14A-6-603 requires periodic inspection of exterior walls and appurtenances for buildings above a certain height.
 The program is designed to identify façade deterioration and prevent hazards such as falling masonry, loose façade elements, and structural failures.

-If your property is over 80 feet tall, you are required to have the exterior walls inspected regularly by a licensed design professional and file inspection reports with the City of Chicago Department of Buildings.
+If your building exceeds 80 feet in height, you are required to have the exterior walls inspected by a licensed design professional and submit reports to the Chicago Department of Buildings.

-This guide explains who must comply, inspection cycles, required professionals, façade classifications, repair timelines, and how to manage Chicago exterior wall compliance efficiently.
+This guide outlines compliance requirements, inspection cycles, condition classifications, and practical steps to manage Chicago façade compliance efficiently.

-Chicago’s Exterior Wall Program applies to buildings exceeding 80 feet in height.
+Chicago’s Exterior Wall Program applies to buildings taller than 80 feet.

 • High-rise residential buildings